 Matthew 24: 24 For there will appear false Messiahs and false prophets performing great miracles - amazing things! - so as to fool even the chosen, if possible.
 (CJB)

 2 Corinthians 11: 13 The fact is that such men are pseudo-emissaries: they tell lies about their work and masquerade as emissaries of the Messiah.
 14 There is nothing surprising in that, for the Adversary himself masquerades as an angel of light; 15 so it's no great thing if his workers masquerade as servants of righteousness.
 They will meet the end their deeds deserve.
 (CJB)

 How can we discern these imitators sent by Satan who are teaching doctrine of demons?
 1 John 4:1-3 tells us to "test the spirits":

 1 John 4: 1 Dear friends, don't trust every spirit.
 On the contrary, test the spirits to see whether they are from God; because many false prophets have gone out into the world.
-2 Here is how you recognize the Spirit of God: every spirit which does not acknowledge Yeshua is not from God - in fact, this is the spirit of the Anti-Messiah.
+2 Here is how you recognize the Spirit of God: every spirit which acknowledges that Yeshua the Messiah came as a human being is from God, 3 and every spirit which does not acknowledge Yeshua is not from God — in fact, this is the spirit of the Anti-Messiah.
 You have heard that he is coming.
 Well, he's here now, in the world already!
+(CJB)